School of Medicine

-The Ambassador Charles A. Gargano Endowed Chair in Cardiology
+Ambassador Charles A. Gargano Chair in Cardiology - Hal Skopicki, MD, PhD

 The Ambassador Charles A. Gargano Chair in Cardiology was established in 2013 and provides the Division of Cardiology with critical support to enable on-going excellence in research and teaching throughout the Division.
 The incumbent of the Gargano Chair shall be an institutional leader for advanced cardiovascular patient care, research and education and will be a recognized clinician and researcher who is dedicated to advancing the Division’s strengths in prevention, diagnosis and treatment of cardiovascular disease.
 The Fund will be used to support the incumbent’s research, professional activities/expenses and other strategic needs that bolster the strength and reputation of the Division of Cardiology at Stony Brook Medicine.
 Income from the Gargano Chair endowment may be used to support an annual “Charles A. Gargano Distinguished Lecture in Cardiology” organized by the incumbent or his/her designate.

-The Dialysis Clinic, Inc. (DCI) – Martin Liebowitz Endowed Professorship in Nephrology
+DCI - Martin Liebowitz Endowed Professor in Nephrology - Sandeep Mallipattu, MD

 In 2014, Dialysis Clinic Inc. established an Endowed Professorship in Nephrology within the Renaissance School of Medicine at Stony Brook.
 The professorship is also named in honor of Dr. Martin Liebowitz, who exemplified the highest level of dedication to medical education, patient care, and kidney disease research over the course of more than 30 years at Stony Brook.
 The current occupant of the chair is nephrologist Sandeep Mallipattu, MD, FASN, who is a tenured associate professor in medicine and Chief of the Division of Nephrology and Hypertension.